Ayogya (2019 film): Plot

 Before their departure, Sandhya's conversation with Karnan leaves him shattered.
-Realizing that he was indeed responsible for the rape since he allowed the brothers to escape on the day they kidnapped Bhavani, Karnan is devastated and soon realizes that he has reformed after he fights off Kaalirajan's goons sent to retrieve the camera at the police station, with Kader notifying the change in him.
+Discovering that he was indeed responsible for the rape since he allowed the brothers to escape on the day they kidnapped Bhavani, Karnan is devastated and soon reforms after he fights off Kaalirajan's goons sent to retrieve the camera at the police station, with Kader notifying the change in him.
 He soon manages to track the brothers and beat them all up before arresting them.
-After Bhavani's corpse is found and the autopsy is performed, Karnan produces the camera as the evidence, which turns out to be an empty one.
-Though no further evidence exists, Karnan asks for a gap of one day to provide necessary evidence so that Kaalirajan's brothers do not escape as exonerated.
+After the police discover Bhavani's corpse and perform the autopsy, Karnan produces the camera as the evidence, which turns out to be empty.
+Though no further evidence exists, Karnan asks for a gap of one day to provide the necessary evidence so that Kaalirajan's brothers do not escape as exonerated.
 Later, Kaalirajan's men attack a drunk Karnan when he is alone.
 After a brutal fight, they bury him alive, but he manages to escape.

-Karnan reaches the court the next day, and to everyone's shock, he adds that he is one among not the four, but "five" men who sexually assaulted Bhavani.
-He then convinces the judge to sentence all five of them to capital punishment in order to ensure that the other four do not escape punishment.
-This statement shakes the entire course of the case, and Karnan is publicly resented.
-He is allowed by the commissioner to watch as all four of the brothers are hanged, after which he, too, is hanged.
-Merely hours later, Sandhya and her mother arrive in Chennai, publicly revealing Karnan's innocence and the sacrifice he made to ensure punishment to all of the accused criminals.
-The revelation shocks the nation, and the public who misunderstood him eventually mourns his death as his corpse is brought and walked from the gallows.
-The film ends with Karnan's final words; "All men will now fear an immediate death sentence, if they ever molest a girl."
+Karnan reaches the court the next day, and to everyone's shock, he adds that he is one of not the four but "five" men who sexually assaulted Bhavani.
+He then convinces the judge to sentence all five men to capital punishment to ensure that Kaalirajan's brothers do not escape punishment.
+This statement shakes the entire course of the case, and the public resents Karnan.
+He is allowed by the commissioner to watch as the police hang all four of the brothers, after which the police hang him too.
+Merely hours later, Sandhya and her mother arrive in Chennai, publicly revealing Karnan's innocence and his sacrifice to ensure punishment for all accused criminals.
+The revelation shocks the nation, and the public, who misunderstood him, eventually mourns his death as his corpse is brought to and walked from the gallows.
+The film ends with Karnan's final words: "All men will now fear an immediate death sentence if they ever molest a girl".

 Cast

+As per the film's beginning and end credits: